QuaSi-Software/Documentation/docs/resie_operation_control.md

 * `reorder_outputs`: Reorders a list of output energy exchanges used in steps `potential` and `process`.
 * `determine_temperature_and_energy`: Callback for `negotiate_temperature`.
 Only checks if a control modules exists that handle the temperature between two components.
 * `cooling_input_temperature_exceeded`: Callback for `limit_cooling_input_temperature`.
 Checks if a control module exists that interrupts energy flow due to exceeded return flow temperature limit.
+* `check_src_to_snk`: Checks if a defined source is allowed to be used for supplying a defined sink.
+This is implemented for transformers that have a layered approach to calculating energy flow, which currently is only the heat pump.

 **Note:** The callbacks `reorder_inputs`, `reorder_outputs`, `determine_temperature_and_energy` and `cooling_input_temperature_exceeded`  are not aggregated.
 They are evaluated one module at a time in the order they appear in the component config within the project file.